 Recom mendation Recommendation Status Timing #34.
 Provide playgrounds within a 400-metre service radius of all built-up residential areas, without crossing any major barriers such as waterways, railway lines, highways, etc. This will require the installation of playgrounds in new residential areas and existing gap areas, where possible.
+Design parks to include innovative playground amenities (e.g. accessible play features, adventure playgrounds), where appropriate.
 2010 ILMP - updated Ongoing #35.
 Continue to support the playground renewal program to address aging infrastructure and accessibility requirements.
 Review and make recommendations on rubberized playground surfaces (rather than sand) in response to community preferences as identified through stakeholder consultation.
 2010 ILMP - updated Ongoing #36.
 Install outdoor fitness stations in new and existing parks where there is a need to improve geographic distribution to the adult population.
 New Ongoing #37.
 Establish a pilot project in a community park to gauge demand and design requirements for the provision of open space exercise zones (yoga, tai chi, etc.).
 At a minimum, these spaces require nearby access to shade and washrooms.
 New 2022

-6.9 Outdoor Pools and Waterplay Features
+6.9 Outdoor Pools & Waterplay Features

-The City currently offers 25 waterplay facilities within its parks, which are available for use free of charge.
+The City currently offers 26 waterplay facilities within its parks, which are available for use free of charge.
 The highest per capita supply of waterplay facilities is in West Markham, while the lowest is in East Markham.
-Ten new waterplay facilities have been installed since the 2010 ILMP was prepared, which has enabled the City's level of provision to eclipse that of most municipalities in the GTA.
+Eleven new waterplay facilities have been installed since the 2010 ILMP was prepared, which has enabled the City's level of provision to eclipse that of most municipalities in the GTA.